 As a teacher, I understand that time is always the biggest obstacle.
 However, sometimes it can be as simple as taking content from your existing PowerPoint slides or worksheets and adding an intriguing question that will help students process the information.
 Admittedly, my stations are usually more creative than that, but I’ve definitely resorted to simple reformatting in a time crunch when I knew I didn’t want to bore my students (or myself) with a lecture but didn’t have time for a complete extreme stations makeover.
 I even created a learning stations template to simplify the design process.
 You have to start somewhere, and even though this kind of quick restructuring might not be learning stations in all their glory, it still makes the lesson more accessible and student-centered.
 Once you’ve got the structure down, then you can infuse more creativity to make your stations truly engaging.

 Ideally, you want to examine your content and skills and think deliberately about HOW you can best restructure it to fit the stations model.
 This is often the most challenging part of designing stations.
 But it’s incredibly rewarding when you, as the expert, figure it out and piece your content together to design a meaningful learning experience for your students.
 If you’re interested in my process of designing stations, stay tuned for my next blog post in this 3-part stations series.

-The second post will walk you through my station creation process and provide specific examples and ideas of stations.
-My final post will outline how I implement stations in my high school classroom.
-If you have any questions or ideas that I can address in the following two blog posts (or possibly a fourth post), PLEASE comment below!
+The second post walks you through my station creation process and provides specific examples and ideas of stations.
+My final post outlines how I facilitate successful learning stations in my high school classroom.
+If you have any questions or ideas that I can address in future blog posts, PLEASE comment below!
 I appreciate your feedback so much!
 In the meantime, feel free to check out some of the best-selling stations I currently have in my Teachers Pay Teachers store:

 - Puritanism Learning Stations (Great Pre-Reading for The Crucible)